fogleman/Craft/UserStories.md

 2. Fog
     1. ~~Add Fog Effect - 3~~
     2. Fog dependent on time of day - 3
+        1. Alter map functions to accept time as an argument - 2
+        2. Write function to change cloud/fog depending on time - 2
+        3. Access time passed in game world - 5
+        4. Implement time dependent functions - 5
-    3. Make Fog Transparent - 3
+    4. Make Fog Transparent - 3
-    4. Clouds Lower to Fog, Fog Rises to Clouds - 3
+    5. Clouds Lower to Fog, Fog Rises to Clouds - 3
+        1. Write function to get cloud blocks - 2
+        2. Write function to lower cloud blocks - 2
+        3. Write function to raise cloud blocks - 2
+        4. Write function to test cloud position change - 2
+        5. Implement functions into main.cpp and map.cpp - 8
 ### 3. As a player, I want more biomes so that exploration is more rewarding.
 1. Snow Blocks
     1. ~~Add Snow Block to Textures - 1~~